hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

     One of 'spectrum' or 'image'.
 It describes how the data is stored in memory.
     If 'spectrum' the spectral data is stored in the faster index.

+quantity
+    type: Str

+    The name of the quantity of the "intensity axis" with the units in brackets if required.

 Noise_properties
 ----------------